 Phone support isn’t great.
 If you get a bad rep, you might know more than they do!

 That’s why you might want to contact GMB through their Twitter, which is a very good channel but can take a couple of weeks for them to respond.

 The Google Product Forum covers all their products and services.
 This includes Google My Business and the subcategory of reviews.

 One of the advantages of the forum is that it is frequented by Google top contributors and employees.
 Top contributors are deputised volunteers who get special privileges (events, beta access to products) in return for answering questions and helping out.

 Get the attention of a top contributor and you might get the issue escalated to a Google employee.
-At least one of the nasty reviews of the summer camp was removed because of this.

 4. Legal Removal Requests